Technology Meets the Art of Medicine

 Data Privacy

 AI systems require vast amounts of patient data for training and operation.
 Protecting patient privacy while enabling AI development requires robust data governance, de-identification techniques, and transparent policies about how patient data is used.
+Health information handled by your medical providers is protected under HIPAA, but tools you use on your own, such as consumer apps and general chatbots, may not carry those same protections.
 The AMA AI in medicine policy emphasizes that patient privacy must remain paramount.

 The Need for Physician Oversight